20 Healthy Butternut Squash Recipes

 Nutrition: 293 calories, 12.2 g fat (8.4 g saturated), 264 mg sodium, 42.2 g carbs, 5 g fiber, 9.9 g sugar, 7.7 g protein

 If you've got a love affair with fast cardio, we've got the perfect post-workout meal for you.
 For starters, it's just shy of 300 calories, so it won't undo 45-60 minutes of hard work.
 And with 42.2 grams of carbs and 7.7 grams of protein, it will completely replenish depleted glycogen stores and encourage muscle synthesis.
 More importantly, the properly portioned dream team prevents your body from metabolizing muscle tissue for energy.
-For more foods that help revel your six-pack, check out these 25 Best Foods for a Toned Body.

 Get the recipe from Kara Lydon.